superguaricho/foxdot-mode/README.md

 Evaluate those lines or restart Emacs.

+(3) Install the SuperCollider FoxDot quark.

+Assuming that you have installed SuperCollider, from Ecmacs do Alt-x install-fd

+This run sclang in a Emacs buffer and, if you are in line, will install FoxDot quark and recompile the SuperCollider class library.

+Youst hear a simple sound.
+If not, do Alt+x test-sc3 ENTER.
+If you don't hear it, there is a problem with SuperCollider or your audio system.

+(4) Start foxdot.

+If you hearded the sound, you can continue.

-<b>(5)</b> Open a file with .py or .foxdot extension.
+Open a file with .foxdot extension.
+Type Alt+x foxdot ENTER.
+This run sclang and FoxDot process buffers.

-<b>(6)</b> Start foxdot, typing: Alt+x foxdot ENTER
+Wait and you will see three horizontal windows: the .foxdot file (your workspace), the  *FoxDot* and the *SCLang:SC3* buffers.

+SuperCollider is now listening for messages from FoxDot.

+(5) Enjoy now.
+Play with some codes.

+For example, type in your workspace:

+    p1 >> pluck([12], dur=0.25, echo=0.8)

+With the cursor over the line type Ctrl+c Ctrl+c.

+Do Ctrl+c Ctrl+u to stop the sounds.

-If you want FoxDot buffer launch when you open "myfile.foxdot", add the following lines to ~/.emacs:
+If you want FoxDot launch when you open "myfile.foxdot", add the following lines to ~/.emacs:

     (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
     (add-hook 'foxdot-mode-hook 'foxdot)

 If you do this, don't need use Alt+x foxdot to play.
-The FoxDot interpreter will launch when you open a .foxdot file.
+The sclang and FoxDot interpreter will launch when you open a .foxdot file.
+If you have problem with foxdot-sc3-mode add instead:

-That is all.
+    (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
+    (add-hook 'foxdot-mode-hook 'foxdot-start-foxdot)

 I have cloned the foxdot-mode repository in "~/.emacs/site-lisp" path and added these lines to my ~/.emacs file: